Clinton Grybas: Death

 Grybas was found dead at his home on the morning of 5 January 2008, aged 32, after he failed to turn up at 3AW to present the midday sports radio show.
 Apartment staff found him lying face down on his bedroom floor and rushed to hospital, where he was formally pronounced dead.
 A preliminary news report theorised that Grybas died as a result of head injuries due to a sleepwalking-induced accident.
 An autopsy was completed, but the results were not publicly released.

 The response to his death was generally one of shock, and many fellow commentators and players believed that he was amongst the best sports commentators in Australia.

 His funeral service on 15 January 2008 at CityLife Church in Wantirna South was open to the public and also broadcast on Foxtel.
 Over 1000 people attended, including his partner Laurenna Toulmin, parents Sandra and Vic Grybas, brother Ashley, and many sporting and media personalities.

-He grew up in Warrandyte, is a Life Member of The Warrandyte Basketball Club, and was buried in Andersons Creek cemetery in that suburb.
+He grew up in Warrandyte, was a Life Member of The Warrandyte Basketball Club, and was buried in Andersons Creek cemetery in that suburb.

 On 25 March 2008, it was reported by 3AW's Derryn Hinch that Grybas had died of natural causes after suffering an allergic reaction to something he ate or drank the previous evening.
 His family, however, claim that the death was unascertained and that there has been no mention of an allergic reaction by the coroner.